schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Driver

-A basic education teacher crashs at a anechoic chamber.
+A basic education teacher crashs at an anechoic chamber.

 ## Strapping Check-in

-A outdone copy marker mends at a exit.
+A outdone copy marker mends at an exit.

 ## Bonus